fairmath/openfhe-rs/README.md

 ## Installation process

 1. Build and install OpenFHE library.
 Right now you need to use the Fair Math fork.
-It contains required features, which will be included in the next planned release (v1.1.5):
+It contains the required features, which will be included in the next planned release (v1.1.5):

    1. Clone the repository